grimmpp/home-assistant-eltako/docs/rocker_switch/readme.md

     eltako: debug
 ```

-In this example the sender id ``00-00-B0-01`` for the light must be registered in the corresponding relay e.g. via [Eltako Software PCT14](https://www.eltako.com/en/software-pct14/).
+In this example the sender id ``00-00-B0-01`` for the light must be registered in the corresponding relay e.g. via [ELTAKO Software PCT14](https://www.eltako.com/en/software-pct14/).
 Don't forget to choose function type ``51`` for software controlled command.

 Code for detecting the switch and firing the event can be found in function ``value_changed`` in [binary_sensor.py](../../custom_components/eltako/binary_sensor.py).